 The natural stimulus is an unconditioned stimulus (UCS) because it doesn’t require any conditioning to cause the reaction.
 The neutral stimulus becomes a conditioned stimulus (CS), and the involuntary response becomes a conditioned response (CR).

-The case of Pavlov’s dogs is the most famous example.
+The case of Pavlov’s dog is the most famous example.
 Ivan Pavlov rang a bell every time he fed his dogs.
 Eventually, they began to salivate every time they heard the sound, whether or not they received food.
 The natural salivation became a conditioned response.

 In classical conditioning, extinction occurs when the conditioned stimulus is applied repeatedly without being paired with the unconditioned stimulus.
 Over time, the learned behavior occurs less often and eventually stops altogether, and conditioned stimulus returns to neural.